CMSgov/dpc-app/README.md

 ## Decrypting Encrypted Files
 ###### [`^`](#table-of-contents)

-See [Secrets Management](#secrets-management) for details on how to encrypt and decrypt required secrets.

 Before building the app or running any tests, the decrypted secrets must be available as environment variables.